 For PIC microcontrollers, it is possible to download the MPLAB IDE from Microchip.
 This development environment contains a project manager, a text editor, an assembler and allows to add hooks to invoke third-party compilers and programmers.
 This environment, makes it possible to write firmware for all models of PIC microcontrollers, but only assembly language is supported in the base package.
 Using assembly language is not recommended for beginners.

-I know two C compilers for PIC microcontrollers: CCS and Hi-Tech C. CCS is more affordable and has a good library of routines to interface with different device types.
-The HiTech PICC compiler is recommended for industrial use, but is quite expensive, although there is a freeware version (with some limitations) that is quite usable for small projects.
+I know two C compilers for PIC microcontrollers: CCS and MPLAB XC compiler.
+CCS is affordable and has a good library of routines to interface with different device types.
+The MPLAB XC compiler is recommended for industrial use and free to use.
 A public domain compiler named SDCC has been ported for the PIC, but it is still under development and would be recommended at this point only for those who have experience with compilers.

 For Atmel AVR microcontrollers, a public domain compiler named avr-gcc is available free of charge.
 For Motorola 68HC11/12 microcontrollers, the same set of tools is available on the gnu-m68hc11 Web site.
 For Atmel and 68HC11/12, the ImageCraft commercial C compiler is very popular.